Telltale-Modding-Group/DDS-D3DTX-Converter/README.md

 ## DISCLAIMER (Please Read)

 **NOTE:** Not all .d3dtx textures will work or show up properly and might even look corrupted after conversion.
-This is simply because once again, this is very new and I have yet to support more d3dtx texture variants.
+This is simply because once again, this is very new and I have yet to support more d3dtx texture variants (there are a lot).
 For the most part, any regular diffuse/albedo textures should work.

 This is currently being developed and tested only with ***"The Walking Dead Telltale Definitive Series"*** textures. (for the time being)